What is a Schengen Visa?

 Schengen Visa Fee

-All of the Schengen Member countries have agreed on the cost of a visa application.
-The Visa Fee is EUR 60 for adults, and must be paid when you submit the visa application.
+All of the Schengen Member countries have agreed on the cost of a Schengen visa.
+The Visa fee is EUR 60 for adults, and must be paid when you submit the visa application.
 Whereas the visa fee for children from the age of six years and below the age of 12 years is EUR 35.

 However the European Union has concluded a Visa Facilitation Agreement with the nationals of several countries, according to which the citizens of these countries shall pay a fee of EUR 35.